squid-cache/squid-cache.github.io/Features/Socks.rst

 I've had a bit of time too short to do anything much and created a branch that is supposed to do listening port and SOCKS peers.
 It builds and listens on an SquidConf:http_port as far as I can tell now. squidclient has also been adapted to use SOCKS socket operations.
 Bazaar Branch available on launchpad at https://code.launchpad.net/~yadi/squid/socks for anyone keen on testing.

+Outstanding Problem:
+ This branch seems not to perform SOCKS.
+Even when SOCK libraries are linked and SOCKS binding and connection calls are used.
+It is most likely my lack of SOCKS programming and debugging knowledge.
+The branch built and appeared to run fine as a regular proxy.
+ * There seems to be no difference between traffic arriving on a SOCKS_listen() bound port and on a regular listen() bound port.
+Both regular and SOCKS traffic was tried.
+Both ports accepted both types of traffic!
+ * There seems to be no SOCKS operations on the outbound cache_peer links, even when talking to a SOCKS server, over a SSH SOCKS tunnel and using SOCKS_connect()+SOCKS_bind() to make the outgoing connection.
+Possibly errors at the tunnel or server configuration, looking for someone more expert to test that properly.

+So currently work is blocked.
+Using the API via -D= compiler options still apparently works, writing the code to use an if() statement fails.
+Ideas?

 Situations:
  * Certain apps sending HTTP but can be configured only with SOCKS proxy (not HTTP proxy) as a relay.
 Weird but true.